 First up, Spain's best cities.

 Spain's best museums, some excellent day trips, great nightlife and so much more.
 It may not have the wow factor that Barcelona has, but you’ll never get bored in Madrid.

 Because, Barcelona!
 Does Spain’s most famous city need an introduction?
 Gaudi architecture, the Gothic Quarter, a burgeoning craft beer scene and so much more.

 The jewel of Andalusia.
 The sounds of flamenco float out from the balconies as you sit eating tapas in the famous Barrio Santa Cruz.

-Two things: the Alhambra and Spain’s best tapas culture, where you get a tapa with every drink, for free!
-See also: Things to Do in Granada
+Two things: The Alhambra and Spain’s best tapas culture, where you get a tapas with every drink, for free!

 02 of 06

 Cities are great, but if you're not after a city break, you prefer to pick your destination based on what the region is like.

 Seville, Granada, and Cordoba are all in Andalusia.
 Add to that sherry from Jerez, the beautiful city of Cadiz, and the pueblos blancos (white villages) such as Ronda and you need never leave the region!

 Stretching into the neighboring regions of Castilla-La Mancha and Castilla y Leon, you have Segovia, Toledo, Consuegra, and Avila all a day trip from Madrid.
 Explore some of Spain’s best small cities and be back in time for tapas.